ChristianPredoianu/next-crypto-app/README.md

 ## Usage

-Navigate around the website, user can select a category of products to view, navigate through products with the help of a pagination
-, see more info about a specific product, search product,  add product to cart, delete product from cart, change amount of a specific product, see total amount, fill in a form that uses form validation to validate the form given specific rules.
+Navigate around the site, toggle dark mode (Not using window.matchMedia to detect system preferance though).

+---currencyInfo route: User can open tabs to navigate to details about a specific currency.

+---/exchange route: See info about top 5 crypto currencies.
+Navigate a list of currencies with the help of pagination.
+Filter currency data (Ascending, descending) and reset the filter.

+Scroll up and down to animate cards (GSAP ScrollTrigger)